Rat-Rig/V-core-3/docs/src/printed_parts.md

 | 400x400 | [:fontawesome-solid-folder-open: Without Enclosure](https://a360.co/39ZnFi3){ target="_blank" } | [:fontawesome-solid-folder-open: With Enclosure](https://a360.co/3LA7Htb){ target="_blank" } | [:fontawesome-solid-folder-open: With Enclosure (Split Door & Side Panels)](https://a360.co/3r6JqRS){ target="_blank" } |
 | 500x500 | [:fontawesome-solid-folder-open: Without Enclosure](https://a360.co/3I2I4Q7){ target="_blank" } | [:fontawesome-solid-folder-open: With Enclosure](https://a360.co/3xLmwnc){ target="_blank" } | [:fontawesome-solid-folder-open: With Enclosure (Split Door & Side Panels)](https://a360.co/3BG60FT){ target="_blank" } |

+!!! attention "Printed parts and the V-Core 3 enclosure"
+    Currently, Rat Rig only produce printed parts in PETG.
+PETG does not perform well in an enclosed environment, so enclosure users will need to source their own printed parts.
+We recommend using ABS/ABS+/ASA, particularly on the parts inside the main printing chamber.

 ## Panels and Printed Parts Pack
 A single archive containing DXF, STEP and STL files for all printed parts and panels can be downloaded [:material-archive-arrow-down: by clicking here](https://github.com/Rat-Rig/V-core-3/raw/main/cad/vcore_3_1_parts_and_panels.zip).
 Alternatively, individual files can be found below.